MathildeVenault/SysMainView/README.md

 - Run ``C:\%YourDirectory%\x64\Release\SysMainView.exe``
 - Select on the menu what you want to do and follow the guide.

 /!\ Make sure you have your .db/.pf files ready to be used.
-Otherwise, you can use the sample files attached on ``Sample``!
+Otherwise, you can use the sample files attached on the directory ``Sample``.

 ## 2. Uses and opportunities